 The Elo rating system used the player’s stats and overall performance.
 Based on the data, if a player wins more games than expected, their rating goes up.
 If they lose a lot of matches, their rating goes down.

-The system was implemented by the USCF in 1960 and it worked so well that the World Chess Federation adopted it in 1970.
+The USCF implemented the Elo system in 1960 and the World Chess Federation adopted it in 1970.

 How do games use the Elo method?

 Each competitive game uses a modified version of the Elo system.
 Different games take different metrics into consideration.

 PUBG is one of the few games that uses the original Elo system.
 Winning increases the rating and losing decreases it.
 The change in the ratings isn’t abrupt, so losing one game isn’t a determining factor.
 PUBG has separate ranking systems for each game mode.